The Pleasure of Writing

 At present Writer doesn’t have an inverted, white-on-black color scheme.
 However, you can approximate this using Apple’s accessibility tools.
 In iOS: Settings ➤ General ➤ Accessibility ➤ Triple-click Home ➤ Toggle White on Black.

-Using a Bluetooth external keyboard with Writer for iPhone
+Using a Bluetooth external keyboard with Writer for iPad

-Writer for iPhone becomes a tiny, focussed display when you use an external keyboard.
+Writer for iPad becomes even more productive when you use an external keyboard.
 Follow the manufacturer’s instructions to pair with your device.
 The on-screen keyboard and Writer’s keyboard bar will both be hidden, as you can type the keyboard bar punctuation directly.
 For example, on a U.S. keyboard “smart” quotes are:

 Bluetooth keyboard layout in iOS